 Refrain from using text in your art.
 NFT art is ideally designed to be universal and timeless.
 You are storing it on an immutable ledger after all.
 For example, English sentences in NFTs won’t be localized to other languages.
 So it’s best to avoid written language and stick to art.
 Save written text for metadata.

 Make liberal use of metadata.
 Computers can’t read art, but they can read metadata.
-Metadata traits enables formulating rarity scores for your NFT.
+Metadata traits enable formulating rarity scores for your NFT.
 Traders use these attributes to compare NFT valuations.

 Create the highest resolution version of the art that you can.

 Stargaze.zone limits NFT image sizes to 250MB each.